Forward Air (NASDAQ:FWRD) Reaches New 52-Week High at $108.93

 Shares of Forward Air Co.
 (NASDAQ:FWRD) hit a new 52-week high on Friday .
 The stock traded as high as $108.93 and last traded at $108.78, with a volume of 433 shares.
 The stock had previously closed at $107.69.

 FWRD has been the topic of several analyst reports.
-Zacks Investment Research raised Forward Air from a “hold” rating to a “strong-buy” rating and set a $121.00 target price on the stock in a report on Tuesday, November 2nd.
+TheStreet raised Forward Air from a “c+” rating to a “b-” rating in a report on Wednesday, August 11th.
 Raymond James boosted their target price on Forward Air from $125.00 to $135.00 and gave the stock a “strong-buy” rating in a report on Friday, October 29th.
-TheStreet raised Forward Air from a “c+” rating to a “b-” rating in a report on Wednesday, August 11th.
-Finally, Robert W. Baird boosted their target price on Forward Air from $100.00 to $110.00 and gave the stock an “outperform” rating in a report on Friday, October 29th.
+Robert W. Baird boosted their target price on Forward Air from $100.00 to $110.00 and gave the stock an “outperform” rating in a report on Friday, October 29th.
+Finally, Zacks Investment Research raised Forward Air from a “hold” rating to a “strong-buy” rating and set a $121.00 target price on the stock in a report on Tuesday, November 2nd.
 Two research analysts have rated the stock with a buy rating and two have assigned a strong buy rating to the stock.
 According to MarketBeat, the company presently has an average rating of “Strong Buy” and a consensus target price of $116.75.

 The stock has a market capitalization of $2.94 billion, a P/E ratio of 48.95 and a beta of 1.19.
 The company has a quick ratio of 1.75, a current ratio of 1.83 and a debt-to-equity ratio of 0.29.
 The business has a fifty day moving average price of $90.34 and a 200-day moving average price of $90.76.